Bulovas hits 38-yarder, Vandy beats CSU to snap 11-game skid

 Trailing 14-7 in the first half and being statistically dominated, the Commodores steadily began to gain momentum by capitalizing on Colorado State’s miscues.
 The Rams (0-2) missed two field goals and threw an interception.

-Before the game, the Commodores players walked in wearing matching gray suits.
-It just took a bit for the team to be that in sync on the field.
+Asked if he’s concerned about the locker room, Rams coach Steve Addazio responded: “It’s two games into a season.
+This is the problem in our world today.
+This is exactly what the problem is.
+People want to say, ‘Hey, do you feel sorry for yourself?’”
+I don’t feel sorry for myself.
+I’m not going to drop my head!
+There’s not a coach in this program that’s going to drop his head!
+It’s my job to make sure we just keep swinging away!
+Cause that’s all loser stuff and it’ll be my job to stay on top of that.
+Want to play big-time college football and you lose two games, and you want to talk about, you afraid you’re going to lose the locker room?
+No, I’m not afraid of losing the locker room.”

-Seals finished with 236 yards passing and two TDs, one to Cam Johnson and another to Chris Pierce Jr.
+Seals finished with 238 yards passing and two TDs, one to Cam Johnson and another to Chris Pierce Jr. The sophomore QB celebrated with teammates and then high-fived the Vandy fans in the stands on his way through the tunnel.

-Cornerback Jaylen Mahoney turned in a big defensive play for Vanderbilt when he picked off a Centeio pass near midfield.
-Nine plays later, Seals hit Johnson over the middle for a 9-yard score to tie the game at 14.

-Rams tailback David Bailey scored once on a run and another on a catch.
+“To have the first one out of the way, I think is special,” Seals said.

 Colorado State’s offense had everything going in the first half from a statistical standpoint, outgaining Vanderbilt by a 305-120 margin.
 But the Rams didn’t exactly translate the yards discrepancy into points as they led just 14-7 at the break.
 Cayden Camper pushed a pair of field goals wide right and, just before halftime, McBride drew a costly unsportsmanlike conduct penalty that moved the Rams out of field goal range.